jyhong0304/SII/README.md

-# An Insect-Inspired Randomly, Weighted Neural Network with Random Fourier Features For Neuro-Symbolic Relational Learning
+# Randomly Weighted Feature Network for Neuro-Symbolic Relational Learning

 This repository is the official implementation of Random Weighted Feature Netowrks (RWFNs).
 All source codes were implemented in Python 2.7.